kernel-community/kernel/docs/conversation/index.md

 ---
 title: New Old Dialogues
 description: Building horizontal conversations, indigenous to a better web.
+image: /assets/shares/giving.png
 ---

-KERNEL emphasises honest, open, and [sincere conversation](../../module-0/conversation) between peers.
+Kernel emphasises honest, open, and [sincere conversation](../../module-0/conversation) between peers.
 It is only through ongoing, care-full dialogue with a great diversity of people that we can nurture the kind of ecosystem which might be described as a "[better web](../../module-3)".
 Whatever your own goals, know that there is nothing more [valuable](../../module-1/value) in this world than True Voice.

 > The gunfire around us makes it hard to hear.
 But the human voice is different from other sounds.
 It can be heard over noises that bury everything else.
 Even when it's not shouting.
 Even when it's just a whisper.
 Even the lowest whisper can be heard over armies... when it's telling the truth.